English

 At Hensingham Primary School we use Read Write Inc Phonics (RWI) to give your child the best possible start with their literacy.
 We have put together a guide to how the RWI programme works together with some useful links.

-Mrs Brotherhood is our Read Write Inc Lead Teacher, so if you have questions about RWI, contact school who can refer you to her.
+Miss Dowell is our Read Write Inc Lead, so if you have questions about RWI, contact school who can refer you to her.
 Please take the time to read the information as it will provide invaluable information as to how you can help and support your child in reading.

 Read Write Inc (RWI) is a phonics complete literacy programme which helps all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for children aged 4-7.
 However, at Hensingham Primary School we begin the programme in Nursery and will continue teaching RWI to children beyond the age of 7 if they still need support in their reading.